Yarmuk (river): Hellenistic period

 In Hellenistic times, the territory of Hippos was across from those of Gadara and Abila (Abel) on the south, while Dion sat on the eastern tributaries.

+Roman period

+When Pompey conquered the region in 64/63 BCE, he liberated the Hellenistic city of Gadara from Jewish Hasmonean rule (see also Decapolis).
+It seems that one way they celebrated the event was by damming the Yarmuk and organising a naumachia as part of games held in honour of Pompey, possibly at what is now Hammat Gader.

 Byzantine period

-The Battle of the Yarmuk, where Muslim forces defeated those of the Byzantine Empire and gained control of Syria, took place north of the river in 636.
+The Battle of the Yarmuk, where Muslim forces defeated those of the Byzantine Empire and gained control of Syria, took place north of the river in CE 636.

 1905–1948

 A fork of the Hejaz Railway (connecting to the Jezreel Valley railway in Samakh) ran in the river valley from 1905 to 1946.
 It was deprecated after being bombed by the Jewish Haganah in the Night of the Bridges on 16 June 1946.
 The hydroplant of Naharayim, on the confluence with Jordan River, served Mandatory Palestine from 1932 to 1948.

 After 1948

 Today, the lower part of the river, close to the Jordan Valley, forms part of the border between Israel and Jordan.
 Further upstream it forms part of the border between Syria and Jordan (a border largely inherited from the 1923 Franco-British Boundary Agreement).
 The area of Al-Hamma, or Hamat Gader in the valley is held by Israel but claimed by Syria.

-The Al-Wehda Dam was constructed on the border between Jordan and Syria in the 2000s.
-There are political agreements between Jordan and Syria (1953 and 1987) and between Jordan and Israel (1994), about the management and allocation of the shared waters of the Yarmouk River.
+The Al-Wehda Dam was constructed on the Jordan-Syria border in the 2000s.
+There are political agreements between Jordan and Syria (1953 and 1987) and between Jordan and Israel (1994), about the management and allocation of the shared waters of the Yarmouk.

+On July 8, 2025, Jordan and Syria signed an agreement to share water from the Yarmouk River after talks at the Al-Wehda Dam.
+The two countries signed a deal to monitor water use together and fix problems like illegal wells.
+Jordan plans to try cloud seeding to increase rainfall, and Syria offered to give Jordan extra water over the summer of 2025.
+Both sides called the talks positive and a step toward better regional cooperation.